johnnyji/jekyll_blog/_posts/2016-03-03-performance-optimization-in-reactjs-using-immutablejs.markdown

 {% endhighlight %}

 In this example, we have less props but more deeply nested props (which is good).
 However, we can no longer use a simple `===` equator, we have to compare the two objects to see if they're different.
 What's even worse is that because both are nested, we have to recursively do a deep comparison.
 <br /><br />

 So why does this suck?
-Because deep comparisons are expensive to perform, and when done on every prop/state of every component over an entire app, could leave a nasty scar.
+Well because deep comparisons are expensive to perform, and when done on every prop/state of every component over an entire app, could leave a nasty scar.

 `shouldComponentUpdate` is actually so useful, React has an add-on helper mixin called `PureRenderMixin` that out-of-the-box implements it for you.
 All you need to do is decorate or mixin your component with the functionality.
 Unfortunately `PureRenderMixin` also only performs shallow comparisons; which still doesn't solve our problem.
-<br /><br />
+<br /><br /><br />

 <h2>So what do I do?
 Answer: Immutable.js</h2>